Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 The augmented dataset contains 10668 images and the corresponding annotation files.

-Note:
+### Some instructions:

-This augmented dataset is privately owned, if you want to use it in your paper, please contact me.
+1、This augmented dataset is privately owned, if you want to use it in your paper, please contact me.

-If you have questions, please open an issue, I will reply as soon as possible.
+2、If you have questions, please open an issue, I will reply as soon as possible.
+If you don't have some difficult problem about this project, maybe you **don't need** to send me an email and add wechat, just open an issue.

+3、Of course, if you have other research questions like dataset and defect detection, welcome to send me an email.

 ## Download Model
 Please download [resnet50_v1](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)、[resnet101_v1](http://download.tensorflow.org/models/resnet_v1_101_2016_08_28.tar.gz) pre-trained models on Imagenet, put it to $PATH_ROOT/data/pretrained_weights.